 Services PMI in China averaged 52.29 points from 2012 until 2021, reaching an all time high of 58.40 points in June of 2020 and a record low of 26.50 points in February of 2020.
 This page provides the latest reported value for - China Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 China Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Services PMI in China is expected to be 53.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services PMI in China to stand at 52.20 in 12 months time.
+Services PMI in China is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the China Services PMI is projected to trend around 51.50 points in 2022, according to our econometric models.